• "I believe this is possibly the most important thing children, teens and adults might learn for their life. Please make it available to everyone!"

 Primary School Pupil

-Equipping children and their communities with tools for resilience & emotional wellbeing.
+To equip all children and their communities with tools for resilience & emotional wellbeing.

 Why is this needed?